taichi88/Animal_project_grouptask/README.md

-What was your motivation why i write this code is the Tasks given to me during studyind This program is written in python 3.
+The reason i write this code is the Tasks given to me during studyind This program is written in python 3.

 The main purpose is to illustrate